toefel18/garsson-api/README.md

-# garsson-api
+# Garsson (garçon)
-Garsson (garçon) is the API that makes the life of servants easier.
+The Open API for applications that makes the life of cafe/restaurant servants easier.